MCLXI/TSC/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the TSCBd tests manually, launch src/test/test_TSCB .
+To run the TSCd tests manually, launch src/test/test_TSC .

-To add more TSCBd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more TSCd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the TSCB-qt tests manually, launch src/qt/test/TSCB-qt_test
+To run the TSC-qt tests manually, launch src/qt/test/TSC-qt_test

-To add more TSCB-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more TSC-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.